Key Takeaways

 In addition to these, you must submit a completed passport application form, an original or certified copy of your birth certificate, a recent passport photo, a copy of your photo ID, and the necessary fees.

 Question: “My 16-year-old daughter needs a passport.
 Where can I get passport photos made and get the actual passport on a Saturday?”
+(Ed from Melrose, MA, USA)

-Answer: There is nowhere you can get a passport on Saturday if you mean that you want to receive the passport on the same day that you apply.
+A: There is nowhere you can get a passport on Saturday if you mean that you want to receive the passport on the same day that you apply.

 There are several passport application acceptance facilities where your daughter’s new passport application form and supporting documents can be submitted, many of which have operating hours for Saturdays and on-site photos.
 Since operating hours vary and some facilities require an appointment, we recommend you call the office first.